Bounds in simple hexagonal lattice and classification of 11-stick knots: Classification of 11-stick Knots

-\begin{lemma} If there are two $z$-sticks, then they cannot both be in the three-stick case from \fullref{z reduction lemma}. \end{lemma}
+\begin{lemma} If there are two $z$-sticks in an irreducible $11$-stick knot with four $w$-sticks, then they cannot both be in the three $w$-stick case from \fullref{z reduction lemma}. \end{lemma}

-\begin{proof} Suppose we had two $z$-sticks in the three-stick case.
+\begin{proof} Suppose we had two $z$-sticks in the three $w$-stick case.
 Then, there are two possibilities: either we have at least three $w$-sticks unconnected to $z$-sticks, or two $w$-sticks are unconnected to $z$-sticks.

 In the first case, we need at least seven sticks to connect at least seven different points, two of which are provided by the $z$-sticks.
 So, we can only have one stick connecting every pair of points.
-Thus, all sticks are accounted for and we can move a $w$-stick to the endpoint of a $z$-stick and at least one of the sticks is now in the two-stick case.
+Thus, all sticks are accounted for and we can move a $w$-stick to the endpoint of a $z$-stick and at least one of the sticks is now in the two $w$-stick case.

-In the second case, note that each of the $z$-sticks must have a $w$-stick on each endpoint (because this stick along with the two others forms the three-stick case for the other $z$-stick).
+In the second case, note that each of the $z$-sticks must have a $w$-stick on each endpoint (because this stick along with the two others forms the three $w$-stick case for the other $z$-stick).
 Also, note that one $z$-stick has to be on $w$-level $2$ and the other on $w$-level $3$.
 Looking at the $z$-stick on $w$-level $2$, there are two possibilities for the $w$-stick on its endpoint: either the $w$-stick is the $w_{23}$ stick or the $w_{24}$ stick.
 If it is the $w_{24}$ the other $w$-stick sits right on top of it.
-However, this means that the $w$-sticks on the endpoints can't serve as the third obstruction so we only have the two-stick case.
+However, this means that the $w$-sticks on the endpoints can't serve as the third obstruction so we only have the two $w$-stick case.
 If it is the $w_{24}$ stick then the $w_{23}$ stick must be one of the obstructing $w$-sticks.
 So, we need to connect the other endpoints of the $w$-stick to the $w_{23}$ stick.
 Note that these endpoints are not within the overlapping region of both $z$-sticks' squares.
 So, it will take at least two sticks to connect to $w_{23}$ from each $z$-stick.
 Also, it will take at least one stick each to connect the $w_{14}$ stick to the $w_{13}$ and $w_{24}$ sticks.
 However, this takes us up to twelve sticks in the knot which is a contradiction. \end{proof}

 At this point, we define the case on which we will focus for the next few lemmas.

 \begin{definition}[$p$-case] For simplicity, we will call the first case detailed in \fullref{3 w stick cases}, which is the only case that requires a net gain of three sticks, the problematic case, or \textit{$p$-case} for short. \end{definition}